RockLloque/KubernetesSubmissions/kubernetes.md

 `Microservices are small, autonomous services that work together`
 Opposite: Monolith.

-Microservice applications can compose of serveral, even dozens independently operatinng services.
+Microservice applications can compose of serveral, even dozens independently operating services.

 ### What is Kubernetes?
 `Kuberenetes is an open-source system for automatic deployment, scaling and management of containerized applications.`